shahana-akter999/Swag-Labs_Automation_Playwright/README.md

 # Swag-Labs_Automation_Playwright
 This project includes end-to-end automated test scripts for the Swag Labs demo e-commerce site.
-The automation is built using Playwright with JavaScript (Node.js) and is executed across Chromium-based browsers.
+The automation is built using Playwright with JavaScript (Node.js) and is executed across Chromium-based browsers .

 # Install
 Visual Studio